 CRP and BSG increased.
 In the blood count leukocytosis with neutrophilia.

 TherapyThis section has been translated automatically.

-Systemic therapeutic agents of the first choice are REtinoids in the usual dosages.
+Systemic therapeutics of first choice are retinoids in the usual dosages.

 Progression/forecastThis section has been translated automatically.

-The disease can be triggered by infections, drugs (NSAIDs in combination with febrile bacterial infection) or hormonal factors.
-The erythema of anulare-like psoriasis can progress in phases over years.
-However, a single occurrence is also possible, even in the case of complications in previously known psoriasis vulgaris (e.g. through prolonged internal administration of glucocorticoids and their discontinuation - steroid withdrawal).
+The disease can be triggered by infections, medications (NSAIDs in combination with febrile bacterial infections) or hormonal factors.
+Erythema anulare-like psoriasis can occur in episodes over years.
+But also the single occurrence is possible, also complicative in case of a previously known psoriasis vulgaris (e.g. by a longer internal administration of glucocorticoids and their discontinuation = steroid withdrawal).

 LiteratureThis section has been translated automatically.